 A living trust allows individuals to manage their assets in their own name for as long as they are able.
 The word “revocable” means the trust can be undone or changed.

-A revocable living trust first takes effect when your parents are well and able to control their assets.
-But it names a “successor trustee” who can take over managing the assets in case of reduced mental faculties or death.
+It first takes effect when your parents are well and able to control their assets.
+But the trust names a “successor trustee” who can take over managing the assets in case of reduced mental faculties or death.